ECMA-262-3 in detail. Chapter 5. Functions.

 foo(); // 1

-This behavior also can be “logically” explained.
-On entering the context stage the last met FD with name bar is created, i.e. function with alert(2).
+This behavior can also be “logically” explained.
+On entering the context stage the last met FD with name bar is created, i.e. function with console.log(2).
 After that, at code execution stage already new function — FE bar is created, the reference on which is assigned to foo variable.
-Thus (as further in the code the if-block with a condition false is unreachable), foo activation produces alert(1).
+Thus (as further in the code the if-block with a condition false is unreachable), foo activation produces console.log(1).
 The logic is clear, but taking into account IE bugs, I have quoted “logically” word since such implementation is obviously broken and depends on JScript bugs.

 And the fifth NFE bug in JScript is related with creation of properties of global object via assigning value to an unqualified identifier (i.e. without var keyword).
 Since NFE is treated here as FD and, accordingly, stored in the variable object, assignment to unqualified identifier (i.e. not to variable but to usual property of global object) in case when the function name is the same as unqualified identifier, this property does not become global.